 These courses are developed by schools, TAFE and universities.
 They count towards your HSC but do not have an HSC examination and do not contribute towards calculation of your ATAR.
-English Studies does have a HSC Examination and can be counted towards your ATAR.
+English Studies and Mathematics Standard 1 have an optional HSC examination and can be counted towards your ATAR, if you undertake the exam and do no other Category B subjects in your 10 HSC units.

+- English Studies

+- Mathematics Standard 1

-- English Studies - Photography, Video and Digital Imaging
+- Photography, Video and Digital Imaging

+- Sport Coaching